 Get familiar with the rules and regulations for fly fishing on Steamboat Lake so you can have a worry-free trip every time.
 These rules include (and may not be limited to) the following:

 Whenever you’re ready to venture out to Steamboat Lake and try your hand at catching trout, you can rely on Riversmith for top-quality, durable equipment that will easily and safely transport your gear.
-Our rod tubes, rod racks, and other top-rated equipment make it simple to pack for your next fly fishing trip to Steamboat Lake, the Gunny, the Gore, the Pan, or beyond.
+Our rod tubes, rod racks, and other top-rated equipment make it simple to pack for your next fly fishing trip to Steamboat Lake, the Gunny, the Gore, the Pan, the Animas, or beyond.

 At Riversmith, our anglers, engineers, and guides are always searching for new, innovative ways to solve fishermen’s problems and make their next adventure even better.
 We love what we do, and we are known for designing premium fly-fishing products.
 If fly fishing is your passion, Riversmith is here for you.